 Water pressure-reducing valves are put in place to ensure that the total water pressure in a plumbing system stays within acceptable limits.

 They typically consist of a spring and a diaphragm that can be fine-tuned to fit within a particular limit, which is determined by the pressure of the water supply.
-It is usual practice to install them in residences serviced by municipal water supplies that deliver water at rather high pressure.
+Installing them in residences serviced by municipal water supplies that deliver water at rather high pressure is the usual practice.
 This is because the pressure may be sufficient to cause damage to the plumbing systems and appliances inside the home.